Ferny Grove-Upper Kedron Neighbourhood Plan

-The following components of the draft neighbourhood plan remain unchanged:
+The following components of the draft neighbourhood plan remained unchanged:

-- Provision of a 40-hectare conservation area along Mt Nebo Road, which recently came into public ownership for the community, with a further 51 hectares of rehabilitated ecological and waterway corridors to be transferred to public ownership at no cost to the community in the future.
+- Provision of a 40-hectare conservation area along Mt Nebo Road, which recently transferred into public ownership, with a further 51 hectares of rehabilitated ecological and waterway corridors to be transferred to public ownership at no cost to the community in the future.

 - Minimum lot sizes and preferred dwelling unit densities, to be established through two precincts so that residential lots transition from urban to natural environments.

 - Support for an efficient transport network and an emergency-access-only connection to Mt Nebo Road.